Last updated April 2023

 - Criminal liability - “There is also a criminal liability component of Regulation E for knowingly providing false or inaccurate information or otherwise failing to comply with Regulation E.”

-Wortman cautions, just as your business should comply to save yourself from hefty fines, “correspondingly, there’s also an economic incentive for consumer attorneys to bring actions alleging Regulation E violations.”
-Many recent findings for alleged violations have happened in just the last year.
+Wortman cautions, just as your business should comply with Regulation E to save yourself from hefty fines, “correspondingly, there’s also an economic incentive for consumer attorneys to bring actions alleging Regulation E violations.”
+Many recent findings for alleged violations have happened in 2018.

-Wortman also states that NACHA, a not-for-profit-association that develops the operating rules and business practices for any institution or business participating in the ACH system “does not take the place of the EFTA or legal advice regarding compliance with Regulation E.”
+Wortman also states that Nacha, a not-for-profit association that develops the operating rules and business practices for any institution or business accepting ACH payments “does not take the place of the EFTA or legal advice regarding compliance with Regulation E.”

 - A notification of the consumer’s liability

-- Notice of the fees associated with a transfer
+- Notice of the fees associated with an EFT transfer

 - Instructions on how to stop payments